|Corrugated Polycarbonate for Horticultural Applications|

 Side Lap Fastening Solutions

-Palram now offers new closure solutions for DYNAGLAS Plus.
-The Side Lap Profile and the Lap Clip help maintain an air-tight seal between the DYNAGLAS Plus corrugated sheets, providing more efficient environmental control.
+Palram now offers new closure solutions for DYNAGLAS.
+The Side Lap Profile and the Lap Clip help maintain an air-tight seal between the DYNAGLAS corrugated sheets, providing more efficient environmental control.
 The new closure solution is designed to prevent energy loss, damage by strong winds, and internal infiltration of dust, insects and water.

 Fastens the panels side-laps between rafters